 Check fraud charges range in classification from a misdemeanor to a felony, with penalties as mild as community service to as severe as years of prison time.Federal vs. State

 The federal court system in the true sense is quite complex, and when it comes to its procedures, it varies from that of the Pittsburgh court system.
 The former uses unique and complicated sentencing guidelines for deciding the amount of punishment that the person convicted of fraud should be given.
 Again, the federal prosecutors have the flexibility of drawing on huge resources that include in-depth investigations carried out by the federal agents.
 The prosecutors in the Pittsburgh area do not possess such resources.
 Once convicted of a federal crime naturally you will face higher consequences.
 But, with our Pittsburgh Criminal Defense Lawyer by your side, you can keep all your worries at bay.

 There are defenses available to a person accused of fraud.
 Since a prosecutor is required to prove intent to defraud, a defense attorney with experience can present evidence that the alleged offender thought they had sufficient funds in the account to cover the check.
 Depending on the circumstances of the case, an attorney could argue that the alleged offender was mistaken for someone else, that he was entrapped, or that there is not sufficient evidence to convict.Ways in Which a Pittsburgh Check Fraud Attorney can Help

 Once charged with federal check fraud automatically you will have to face the consequences of a determined prosecutor and inflexible laws.
 Our Pittsburgh Criminal Defense Lawyer can help you in determining all your choices and attain the finest result for your circumstances.

-For a free initial consultation with an experienced Pittsburgh criminal lawyer from Logue Law, contact us online or call 1-844-PITT-DUI or 412-389-0805.
+For a free initial consultation with an experienced check fraud lawyer in the Pittsburgh area from Logue Law Group, contact us online or call 1-844-PITT-DUI or 412-389-0805.